Ali Adde: Demographics

 As of 2018, the population of Ali Adde has been estimated to be 3,400.
-The town inhabitants belong to various mainly Afro-Asiatic-speaking ethnic groups, with the Issa Somali predominant.
+The town inhabitants belong to various mainly Afro-Asiatic-speaking ethnic groups, with the Gadabursi and Issa Somali predominant.
 Before the UNHCR camp was opened, the local town population traditionally consisted of nomadic pastoralists, who were mainly camel and goat herders.
 However, since the 1990s, an influx of refugees has dramatically shifted the demographics of the area.